 Is it any good?

-MIA AND ME has won over fans worldwide with its unique blend of live-action and CGI animation that helps sell its sense of fantasy.
+This series has won over fans worldwide with its unique blend of live-action and CGI animation that helps sell its sense of fantasy.
 It's not hard to believe in magic when you're watching it happen right before your eyes as Mia sails off for Centopia and becomes an elf in the process.
-For kids, this is sure to appeal to their sense of adventure, and Mia's supporting cast of vibrant mythical creatures and the show's pleasant messages about compassion and friendship won't miss their marks.
+For kids, Mia and Me is sure to appeal to their sense of adventure, and Mia's supporting cast of vibrant mythical creatures and the show's pleasant messages about compassion and friendship won't miss their marks.

 But there are some darker themes at play here, too, and they might be a concern for sensitive kids who watch.
 Queen Panthea is no lightweight; she's on a mission of self-preservation that threatens all of Centopia but poses the greatest danger to the unicorns, who are bound to be among kids' favorite characters.
 She and her sidekick, the cruel Gargona (Norma Dell'Agnese), wage all-out war on everything peaceful and beautiful in this happy land, and while their efforts usually are thwarted, the intensity with which they plot and scheme is an element to consider in this otherwise enjoyable show.

-Families can talk about how "good" and "bad" are defined, and by whom.
+Families can talk about how "good" and "bad" are defined in Mia and Me and in general.
 Is it possible for something you think is wrong to be OK by another person's perspective?
 In contrast, what kinds of rules of behavior are absolute?